SuperElastix/SimpleElastix/README.md

 [![Build Status](https://travis-ci.org/kaspermarstal/SimpleElastix.svg?branch=SimpleElastix)](https://travis-ci.org/kaspermarstal/SimpleElastix)

 Medical image registration is the process of transforming images into a common coordinate system so corresponding pixels represent homologous biological points.
-This is a prerequisite for a wide range of medical image analysis tasks and a key algorithmic component to statistical analysis and machine learning in medical image processing.
+This is a prerequisite for a wide range of medical image analysis tasks and a key algorithmic component for statistical analysis and machine learning in medical image processing.
 The goal of SimpleElastix is to bring the robust medical image registration algorithms of the [elastix](http://elastix.isi.uu.nl/ "Elastix website") library to a wider audience by integrating elastix with [SimpleITK](https://github.com/SimpleITK/SimpleITK "SimpleITK github repository").
 This package provides

 - elastix and transformix bindings for Python, Java, R, Ruby, Octave, Lua, Tcl and C# (see [elastix manual](http://elastix.isi.uu.nl/download/elastix_manual_v4.7.pdf "elastix manual") for a list of supported algorithms).
 - A SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.